mattbrailsford/umbraco-authu/README.md

       "refresh_token": "b3cc9c66b86340c5b743f2a7cec9d2f1"
     }

-A subsequent refresh token authentication request can be performed by sending a POST request to the endpoints url with a body containing the following key values:
+A subsequent refresh token authentication request can be performed by sending a POST request to the endpoints url with a body of content type `application/x-www-form-urlencoded`, containing the following key values:
 * __grant_type__ = "refresh_token"
 * __refresh_token__ = The refresh token returned from the original authentication request
 * __client_id__ = A valid client id (Only required if a client store is configured)